Emojigit/billboard_for_cnc_server/README.md

 Forked from
 https://github.com/crazyginger72/billboard.git

-This Mod adds 3x3 signlike Billboards with Craftrecipes.
+This Mod adds signlike Billboards and different sizes with Craftrecipes.
-The Dimension of an Texture is 512 x 300 Pixel.
+You only need a Texture for the Billboard.
+To add a Billboard, save the Texture in textures, rename the image in shape of:

+bb_<itemname>_<color>_<color>.png

+then add an Entry in Nodes like:

+{ itemname, color, color, size }

+then craft your Billboard in Minetest.

 #*Depends:*